lucyschrader/Blastochor/README.md

 If the record has already been harvested, the record object will just be updated with a flag that it needs to be included in that file.

-To output another CSV with the same endpoint as the core file, just point the extend rule back to the source.
+To output another CSV with the same endpoint as the core file and using the same path, just add it to the same item's `for_label` with a `, `.
 For example:
 ```
 endpoint: object
 path: id
-for_label: identification
+for_label: identification, multimedia
 ```

 If `for_label` is `null`, the record will be saved but not written out anywhere - do this if you just need some of the record's data for another function.